vogelito/glacierprotocol/_docs/before-you-start/overview.md

 generating your sensitive data so it can be more easily guessed by a third party.
 We call this "flawed data."

-For example, a variant of the Trojan.Bitclip attack which replaces keys displayed on your screen (or keys stored in your clipboard) with insecure keys.
+For example, a variant of the [Trojan.Coinbitclip](https://www.symantec.com/security-center/writeup/2016-020216-4204-99) attack which replaces keys displayed on your screen (or keys stored in your clipboard) with insecure keys.

 Because we are generating our data in